-Actions taken when the forecast is less than 210 KAF at Hailey include:
+Actions taken when the forecast is less than or equal to 210 KAF at Hailey include:

-A. Groundwater Consumptive Use Reductions within GWDs
+A. Ground water Consumptive Use Reductions within GWDs

-- Using the Table 1 forecasted water supply tiers as a guide, the GWDs will implement additional, incremental groundwater consumptive use reductions through voluntary cuts in groundwater pumping.
-The GWCU reductions should be based on the average of NRCS and NWRFC April 1 forecasts at Hailey. - The GWDs shall annually report groundwater use reductions, when required, to IDWR by December 1.
+Using the Table 1 forecasted water supply tiers as a guide, the GWDs will implement additional, incremental ground water consumptive use reductions through voluntary cuts in ground water pumping.
+The GWCU reductions should be based on the average of NRCS and NWRFC April 1 forecasts at Hailey.

+2. The GWDs shall annually report ground water-use reductions, when required, to IDWR by December 1.
 Reporting should be coordinated with and verified by the Water District 37 watermaster.